bilha-analytics/bilha-analytics.github.io/_posts/2023-02-24-Retinal-Fundus-Datasets.md

 **TLDR;**
 - Retinal fundus color photographs capture information that's relevant for ocular and systemic diseases.
-- Several public datasets avail this images.
+- Several public datasets avail these images.
 - Not a bad place to start when learning computer vision tasks for health data.
-- Research opportunities
+- Some research opportunities

 Globally, vision impairment and vision-threatening conditions are a growing concern, affecting an estimated 2.2 billion people.
 This increasing prevalence places a significant health and economic burden on individuals and societies, a burden expected to worsen with population growth and aging demographics.